Sexual Wellness

 How to Stop Premature Ejaculation: Treatment Options That Work

 Premature ejaculation (PE) is one of the most prevalent male sexual health issues, as it affects between 30 and 40 per cent of men at some stage in their lives.
-When you ejaculate during penetration within 1-3 minutes or are unable to hold on to the moment of orgasm most of the time, causing distress or strain in your relationships, you are not alone.
+If you ejaculate during penetration within 1-3 minutes or cannot hold off on orgasm most of the time, causing distress or strain in your relationships, you are not alone.
 The good news?
-There are currently effective premature ejaculation treatment options that incorporate behavioural therapies, drugs, lifestyle modifications, and therapy.
+There are currently effective treatment options for premature ejaculation, including behavioural therapies, drugs, lifestyle modifications, and therapy.
 Within weeks, many men improve significantly.

 There are two major categories of premature ejaculation: